BismarkAidoo/alx-backend-javascript/README.md

 # Backend Beginning
-This is my First Approach to ES6 Javascript.
+This is my First Approach to ES6 Javascript

 | Directory | Project title |
 | --------- | ------------- |